Earth Train Staff

 Lider Sucre - Co-Executive Director

 Lider has been integrally involved in environmental activism in Panama for over a decade.
 After graduating with an MBA from Harvard University, Lider returned to Panama to work as the Executive Director of Panama's National Association for the Conservation of Nature (ANCON), the most renowned environmental NGO in Panama.
 He has also worked as Executive Director of the Museum of Biodiversity in Panama.
 He is a certified eco-tourism guide, a well-traveled backpacker, and a walking encyclopedia of information on Panamanian flora and fauna.

 Leandro Toribio - Co-Manager, Centro Mamoní

 Leandro has worked for Earth Train since 2001.
-He works together with his wife Elizabeth Valdéz to maintain and improve Earth Train's Jungle Home, Centro Mamoní, at the heart of the Mamoní Valley Preserve.
+He organizes and executes grounds upkeep and improvement projects at Earth Train's Jungle Home, Centro Mamoní, in the heart of the Mamoní Valley Preserve.

 Rolando Toribio - Land Management and Community Relations

 Rolando has worked with Earth Train in Panama since 2001.
 He completed three Earth Train internships in the United States and now works beside Carlos Andrés in land and property management in the Mamoní Valley Preserve.

 Kandi, from Bilbao, Spain, is a highly trained and experienced Information Technology technician who has been in the international voluntary service sector since the year 2009.
 Following work in Africa and Asia, he joined the Earth Train staff in 2011.
 He has demonstrated a gift for nature appreciation and film making.
 He is a PAWGI Certified Wilderness Guide in South and Central America.